Local survival of spread of infection among biased random walks

-To bound the expectation, we first divide the sum according to which subset of indices $A \subset [n]$ is such that $j_{i} <0$ for $i \in A$.
-Notice that, for a fixed choice of set $A$, standard concentration bounds (see Appendix~\ref{app:concentration} and, in particular, Remark~\ref{remark:concentration}) yields
+To bound the expectation, we first divide the sum according to which subset of indices $A \subset [n-1]$ is such that $j_{i} <0$ for $i \in A$.
+Notice that, for a fixed choice of set $A$, using that $\mathcal{N}_{i}$ has Poisson distribution with parameter $\rho$,